PlasmaPy/PlasmaPy/changelog/README.rst

   understandable to someone with limited familiarity of the package.

-* Changelog entries are not required for changes that are sufficiently minor, such as typo fixes.
+* Changelog entries are not required for changes that are sufficiently minor, such as typo fixes or fixed hyperlinks.
 When this is the case, a package maintainer will add the :guilabel`no changelog entry needed` label to the pull request.

 * Use the past tense to describe the change, and the present tense to describe how the functionality currently works.